-You plan to come and live on Mallorca part-time or full-time and need to find a home?
-The big question is: Renting or Buying: Which is the better option for you?
-Here are a few advantages and disadvantages in buying and renting to help you see which is the better decision for you and your family.
+Here are a few advantages and disadvantages in buying and renting to help you see which is the better decision for you.

 Any large asset acquisition is a big decision, the cost being a major consideration, of course.
-But the time and energy to manage a property is also an important factor.
+But the time and energy to manage a property is also in important factor.
 Most people in the US and UK buy and sell a home every five to seven years.
-In Germany, most owners will own a property for longer- term.
-Second homes on Mallorca, regardless of expat nationality, are usually kept longer because of the tax structure.
-Fortunately, the ability to find friends and family who love visiting the Island and who will pay you to stay in your place plus the time you need to sell a property.
+In Germany, most owners will own a property long-term.
+Second homes in Mallorca, regardless of expat nationality, are usually kept longer because of the tax structure, the ability to find friends and family who love visiting the Island and will pay you to stay in your place plus the time you need to sell a property.

 Advantages of Buying #